Converting Your Document to PDF

 First, open Word and navigate to File -> Account (Windows) or Word -> Account (Mac).

-• Word 365 is available to students and employees at no charge; see the IT knowledge base entry for installation information and instructions.
-Note that the browser version of Word 365 does not support necessary features in our templates and should not be used to export your disquisition to PDF.
+- Word 365 is available to students and employees at no charge; see the IT knowledge base entry for installation information and instructions.
+Only the desktop version of Word 365 should be used with your disquisition; the browser version of Word 365 is not a full version of Word and should not be used to export your disquisition to PDF.

-• Disquisitions without images or equations should be safe to export to PDF from Office LTSC.
+- Disquisitions without images or equations may be safe to export to PDF from Office LTSC.

 Export Your Document to PDF

-2. Enable both "create bookmarks using headings" and "document structure tags for accessibility".
+- Enable both "create bookmarks using headings" and "document structure tags for accessibility".
+We also recommend enabling "optimize for image quality".

 Converting from LaTeX to PDF